replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/host-os.md

 The `hostOS` collector accepts the [shared collector properties](https://troubleshoot.sh/docs/collect/collectors/#shared-properties).

-## Host OS Analyzer
+## Operating System Analyzer

-The `hostOS` analyzer supports multiple outcomes by validating the name and version of the detected OS.
+The `hostOS` analyzer supports multiple outcomes by validating the name and version of the detected operating system.
 For example:

 `centos = 7`: The detected OS is CentOS 7.<br/>
 `ubuntu = 20.04`: The detected OS is Ubuntu 20.04.